6 Easy Steps to Cook Frozen Pizza

 If you cook your pizza without defrosting, the frozen outer layer will melt and change to liquid, leaving the toppings and crust wet and soggy.

-Step 2: Take the Pizza Out of the Box
+Step 2: Take The Pizza Out Of The Box

 Take the Pizza Out of the Box